Savvythelegend/PGDocs/docs/image_catalog.md

 Both share a common structure, comprising a list of images, each equipped with a `major` field indicating the major version of the image.

-!!!
-Warning
+:::warning
-    The operator places trust in the user-defined major version and refrains from conducting any PostgreSQL version detection.
+The operator places trust in the user-defined major version and refrains
+    from conducting any PostgreSQL version detection.
 It is the user's responsibility to ensure alignment between the declared major version in the catalog and the PostgreSQL image.